mattg-cli/full-stack-challenge/README.md

 ## Project 02 - PHP Mini Project
 This project should be completed in PHP, what verion of PHP is up to you, but please add a comment at the top of the file with the version number (i.e. "PHP Version: 7.4") so we know what enviroment to run your code in.

 The scenario: The client has a store front that needs a back-end API.
-Using the Cart.php class included in the repo, create the methods to
+Using the Cart class in the project_02.php included in the repo, create the methods to

 - handle adding items, removing items and clearing all items from the cart, then return the updated cart.
 - calculate and return the total of all the items in the cart with tax applied

-You'll find the required variables and data in the Cart.php file.
+You'll find the required variables and data in the project_02.php file.
 We're going to assume front-to-backend security headers and input sanitization are taken care via magic for the sake of time :).